wightsci/OneNoteUtilitiesGraph/docs/Get-ONSection.md

 ```

 ### -Id
-The Id of the section to be retreived.
+The ID of the section to be retrieved.

 ```yaml
 Type: String